Contact Us for a Free Consultation (213) 542-0979

 Cross Examination in California Criminal Cases

-This question above is good because if you're not a criminal and you haven't been through the criminal process many times, most people don't realize how the criminal process works, what happens and how cross-examination is such a vital part of a successful criminal defense.
+This question above is good because if you're not a criminal and you haven't been through the criminal process many times, most people don't realize how the criminal process works, what happens, and how cross-examination is such a vital part of a successful criminal defense.

 Jury Trials and Cross-Examination

 Usually where you first see cross-examination in a criminal case at the felony level is at the preliminary hearing.
-This is the hearing where the prosecutors have to show that they have all the evidence available to them in order to possibly get a guilty verdict in a jury trial.
+This is the hearing where the prosecutors have to show that they have all the evidence available to them in order to get a guilty verdict in a jury trial.
 In other words, they've got to have evidence of all the elements of whatever crimes they have the individual charged with.

-So, first the prosecutor will call a witness and get the information they want from that witness through questioning.
-They call that direct examination, and then the defense will get the opportunity to do their questioning which is called cross-examination.
+So, first, the prosecutor will call a witness and get the information they want from that witness through questioning.
+They call that direct examination, and then the defense will get the opportunity to do their questioning, which is called cross-examination.

 Cross-examination is crucial because it's an opportunity to do a number of things.
 One, you can bring out facts through the prosecution's witness that are helpful to your client.
-You can also impeach the credibility of the prosecution's witness by asking them questions designed to show that they're not telling the truth or that they've omitted some facts, or some other crucial piece of information related to the case.
+You can also impeach the credibility of the prosecution's witness by asking them questions designed to show that they're not telling the truth or that they've omitted some facts or some other crucial piece of information related to the case.

 Impeachment of a Witness in Cross-Examination